 Stay the course

 Keeping a long-term perspective is crucial.
 When longer periods of investing are considered, the market has historically increased, despite short-term ups and downs.
-Although the challenges of the COVID pandemic are new, volatility is not, and the market has shown resilience historically.
+Although the challenges of today’s economy can feel new, volatility is not, and the market has shown resilience historically.
 Every S&P 500 downturn of roughly 15% or more since the 1930s has been followed by a recovery, and the recoveries have been strong.
 Returns in the first year after each market decline averaged 70.95%, with investment values more than doubling over the five years following each market low.1, 2 This shows investors who stayed the course during downturns have been rewarded in the past.

 While diversification doesn’t guarantee profits, it does lower risk.
 By spreading investments across a variety of asset classes, investors lower the probability of volatility in their portfolios.
 When a portion of your assets is performing poorly, another portion is likely performing well, which helps minimize any losses.
 Now is a great time to review your asset allocation and make sure your portfolio’s diversification aligns with your investment goals.